 Who Dares, Wins (If You Do It Right)

-Grab that great opportunity with both hands but take care – how you rise to the challenge will determine if the journey builds your self-belief or destroys it.
+Grab that great opportunity with both hands but take care – how you rise to the challenge will determine if the journey builds your self-esteem or destroys it.

 A Sweaty-Palmed Panic Attack